 Onions are root vegetables.
 There are several types of onions common to the Mediterranean Diet.

-Bulb onions are the most common cooking onion.
+The most common cooking onion.
 They come in yellow, white, red, and sweet varieties.
 White onions have a milder, sweeter flavor.
 Red onions can be quite hot and strong.
 Choose red onions in the Spring and early Summer when their flavor is milder.
+Cooking dulls the color of red onions, so saute lightly or serve cold in a salad recipe.

-Shallots are a combination of onion and garlic.
-They have an intense garlicky flavor.
+In comparison to bulb onions, shallots are smaller and have an oval, elongated shape.
+Their flavor is a combination of onion and garlic.
+They have fewer layers and less water than bulb onions so their flavor is more concentrated, producing an intense garlicky flavor.
 Small amounts of minced shallots are excellent in salads or sauces.
 Their flavor mellows with roasting.
+Saute lightly and watch closely as they burn and toughen easily.

-Leeks have a milder flavor than bulb onions or shallots but do share the shallot's garlicky flavor.
-Enjoy them roasted, sauteed, or as part of a soup.
+Leeks have a milder and sweeter flavor than bulb onions or shallots but share the shallot's garlicky flavor.
+Almost always cooked due to their fibrous nature, enjoy them roasted, sauteed, or as part of a soup.
 Cooking leeks results in a milder flavor.

-Scallions or green onions are often used as a garnish or in salads.
-Their green stalks have a milder flavor than onions, but a spicy taste.
+Often referred to as green onions, Scallions are often used as a garnish or finely chopped in salads.
+Their green stalks have a milder flavor than white onion bulbs, but a spicy taste.
 Usually not eaten alone but as part of another recipe.

-Chives are part of the onion family, but only their green stalk is used in cooking and seasoning recipes.
+Similar to green onions, but more slender and tender, Chives are part of the onion family, but only their green stalk is used in cooking and seasoning recipes.
+They impart the mildest flavor of plants in the onion or allium family.
+Use to brighten the flavor of dishes, especially eggs, rice, and potatoes.

-Garlic is the primary flavoring of most Italian dishes.
-It can be cooked a variety of ways from roasted whole to chopped, minced, or even mashed.
-Whole garlic has the mildest, while mashed garlic releases the most garlic juices and is, therefore, one of the strongest flavor preparations.
+A primary flavoring in many Italian dishes, Garlic can be cooked in a variety of ways from roasted whole to chopped, minced, or even mashed.
+Whole garlic has the mildest flavor, while mashed garlic releases the most garlic juices and is, therefore, one of the most potent flavor preparations.

 Roots, Tubers, and Bulbs

-Root vegetables are often thought of as the eatable parts of plants that grow underground.
+Root vegetables are the eatable parts of plants that grow underground.
 To get technical, root vegetables may actually be the root of the plant while others are tubers or bulbs that store nutrients and help the plant multiply.
 1

 These nutrient-dense foods are packed with vitamins and minerals.
 They are also an excellent source of fiber.
-They are complex carbohydrates and provide your body with energy.
-Because they are energy-dense, they should be eaten in moderation with the Mediterranean Diet.
+Full of complex carbohydrates. they provide your body with energy.
+Because they are energy-dense, eat in moderation with the Mediterranean Diet.

 A good rule of thumb for root vegetables is to include one 1/2 cup serving per meal.